Achi054/JsonT/README.md

 # Json Transformer aka JsonT

-This .Net Core tool is used to add or remove the section(s) in respective json file.
+This .Net Core tool is used to update the content in respective json file.
 This file could be a appsetting or any json configuration file for that matter.

-The tool needs a settings file, a json; defining the section(s) that need to be updated in the respective configuration file(s).
+The tool needs a settings file, a json; defining the content(s) that need to be updated in the respective file(s).

 ## Installation